MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 ## 📁 Data

 Raw data located in `/data/raw/`.
-Files provided by mentor for educational purposes only.
+Files provided by my mentor for educational purposes only.

 ## 📂 Data Sources

-Raw data files provided by mentor for educational purposes only.
+Raw data files provided by my mentor for educational purposes only.

 | File | Description |
 |------|-------------|